 Exercise of options to subscribe for securities (including options in terms of executive and staff share schemes)

-5.63 Applications for listings of securities issued in terms of options must be made in terms of Section 16.
+5.63 Applications for listings of securities issued resulting from options must be made in terms of application available in the JSE Forms Portal.

 5.64 Application for listing of shares in terms of executive and staff share schemes may either be for block listings or for specific allotments.
-Subsequent issues of securities in terms of the scheme will be subtracted from the initial block until such time as that block is exhausted, at which time an application for a further block listing will be necessary
+Subsequent issues of securities in terms of the scheme will be subtracted from the initial block until that block is exhausted, after which a further block listing will be required.

-5.65 The JSE will grant a block listing only in multiples of R5 million for securities issued in terms of approved schemes.
-Subsequent issues of securities in terms of the scheme will be subtracted from the initial block until such time as that block is exhausted, at which time an application for a further block listing will be necessary.
+[Administrative]